Private Letter Ruling Attorney for High-Value Tax Certainty

 -

-Assess whether a PLR is the right strategy
+Whether a PLR is the appropriate strategic approach

 -